Systematic Alien Verification for Entitlements: 1995 review by the Inspector General of the Department of Health and Human Services

-In 1995, the Office of the Inspector General of the U.S. Department of Health and Human Services (HHS) conducted a review of SAVE at the request of the Administration for Children and Families (ACF), a division of HHS.
+In 1995, the Office of the Inspector General of the US Department of Health and Human Services (HHS) conducted a review of SAVE at the request of the Administration for Children and Families (ACF), a division of HHS.
 The review focused only on aliens applying for Aid to Families with Dependent Children and Medicaid, the programs requiring the use of SAVE that HHS was responsible for.
 The review looked at verification requests between October 1992 and December 1993.
 It found that: